 Please note: The tuition deposit does not guarantee a financial aid offer—it is subject to change if a student’s eligibility changes (usually as a result of updates to the FAFSA, or the receipt of additional awards).
 Even students that receive awards that fully cover tuition (i.e. Tuition Exchange) are expected to submit a tuition deposit.

 Drake students fund their education in a variety of ways.
 The first step in developing your plan for payment is to account for all of your costs.
-Your costs will include billable costs like tuition, fees, room and meal plans, as well as indirect costs like books & supplies, transportation, and personal hygiene.
-The Office of Student Financial Planning has developed Financial Planning Worksheets (available here) to help you develop your plan for payment.
+Your costs will include billable costs like tuition, fees, campus housing and meal plans.
+You will also have indirect costs like books & supplies, transportation, and other personal expenses.
+The Financial Aid Office has developed Financial Planning Worksheets (available here) to help you develop your plan for payment.
 If you need help estimating your costs, contact the Financial Aid Office.

 Your financial aid notification will summarize the amount of gift aid (scholarships and grants) for which you are eligible.
 Gift aid does not need to be repaid.
 Gift aid is applied as a payment on your account, and the amount of your costs not covered by gift aid is called your net cost.

 Your net cost may be covered by any combination of the following sources: college savings, contributions from income (see information for Drake’s Payment Options), outside scholarships/support, Federal Direct Student Loans, Federal Direct Parent PLUS Loans, or private student loans.
 Loans must be repaid, usually soon after a student ceases to be enrolled on a half-time basis.